Global Structure in the Presence of a Topological Defect: Topological Obstructions to Spontaneous Symmetry Breaking

 for some $\cA(1)$-module $P''$ concentrated in degrees $5$ and above. \end{cor} We draw the decomposition~\eqref{all_tensor_pieces} in \cref{fig:E2pinO2}, left.
 To run the Adams spectral sequence, we need $\Ext_{\cA(1)}^{s,t}(R_3, \Z/2)$, computed by Yu~\cite[Theorem 3.1]{Yu95} (note that Yu refers to this module as $\Sigma^3 N_3$ or $M(3,3)$).
 Thus we can draw the $E_2$-page of the Adams spectral sequence in \cref{fig:E2pinO2}, right.
 All differentials in the relevant range vanish for degree reasons, and the only extension question, in topological degree $4$, is solved by the $h_0$-action. \end{proof}

-\section{Topological Obstructions to Spontaneous Symmetry breaking}
+\section{Topological Obstructions to Spontaneous Symmetry Breaking}

-In this section we shift our focus and consider the situation when a theory with a finite (higher-form) global symmetry is placed on a $d$-dimensional closed manifold $M$, and study the topological properties that prevent the symmetry from spontaneously breaking.
-One can interpret the obstruction for a symmetry to spontaneously break as a failure for the formation of a domain wall that has support on a submanifold $F$ which is Poincaré dual to a cohomology class associated to the symmetry.
-The ideas of the Pontryagin-Thom theorem, which have already seen application in \S\ref{section:Defects}, can also apply for finding obstructions to spontaneous symmetry breaking.
+In this section, we shift our focus and consider the situation where a theory with a finite (higher-form) global symmetry is placed on a $d$-dimensional closed manifold $M$, and study the topological properties that prevent the symmetry from spontaneously breaking.
+Following \cref{def:SSB}, the obstruction to spontaneous symmetry breaking on $M$ corresponds to the inability to define a domain wall to probe the higher-form symmetry.
+The support of this required domain wall is a submanifold $F$, defined as the Poincaré dual to the symmetry's cohomology class.

+The standard way of presenting spontaneous symmetry breaking in QFT contexts is on non-compact spacetimes.
+In particular, it is only a feature that makes sense in the infinite volume limit.
+In condensed-matter systems, one typically considers an increasing family of finite spatial regions and takes the inductive limit over these regions to define the algebra of quasi-local observables.
+Although each finite system admits a unique, symmetry-invariant ground state, spontaneous symmetry breaking emerges in the thermodynamic limit from the appearance of macroscopically distinct states that are locally indistinguishable but globally inequivalent.

+Nevertheless, in both condensed-matter and modern high-energy contexts, it is often important to define the theory on a closed spatial manifold, possibly endowed with nontrivial global topology.
+This formulation captures the intrinsically finite extent of physical materials and allows global topological features to play a meaningful role in the characterization of the phase.
+Our guiding assumption is that, at sufficiently large scales, physical observables are effectively governed by finite global structure, so that treating spacetime as infinite is, at best, an idealization rather than a fundamental requirement.

+Under this assumption, we will show how the ideas of the Pontryagin--Thom theorem, which have already seen application in \S\ref{section:Defects}, can also be applied to finding obstructions to spontaneous symmetry breaking.
 This gives a more ``intrinsic'' way of realizing analogous characteristic structures which is only dependent on the theory placed on $M$, and not on inserting defects.
-This point of view also reflects the fact that the dynamical problem of spontaneous symmetry breaking has some aspects that can be understood topologically.

 Choose a natural number $n$ and a finite group $G$, abelian if $n\ge 1$.
 If an $n$-form $G$-symmetry were to spontaneously break, it would create a domain wall along a codimension $(n+1)$-manifold $F$.
 The fact that the domain wall comes from symmetry breaking means that the manifold where it is supported must be Poincaré dual to the background field of the $n$-form symmetry, see \cite{Hason:2020yqf}.
 By Theorem \ref{construction:PT}, we can formulate the following definition: \begin{defn} The obstruction to breaking a finite $n$-form $G$-symmetry on a manifold $M$ is the obstruction to finding a lift of the map $f\colon M \to K(G,n+1)$ implementing the symmetry to a map $\widetilde f\colon M\SO_{n+1}$ such that $f = U\circ\widetilde f$: